 Itemization of or accounting for all property discarded or confiscated

+Nothing about RESET engagements.

 Data on any other police deployments with LA Sanitation (LASAN) related to homeless encampments but not included in the above items between 1/1/2016 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data associated with each cleaning/engagement: